Graduate Seminar (Teaching Mathematics and Statistics)

 http://nlvm.usu.edu/en/nav/vlibrary.html

-http://studentaffairs.utep.edu/counsel) as well as
+Counseling Center: http://studentaffairs.utep.edu/counsel) as well as

 policy issues from the Handbook of Operating Procedures (http://admin.utep.edu/Default.aspx?tabid=30181): check out key items in Section II (chapters 1.3.1, 6.3, 6.4) and Section III (4.2, 4.8.2, 4.8.3, 4.8.4, 4.12, 4.14, 4.15, 4.16, 4.17, 4.19.1).

-(2) let me know by email (Lesser (at) utep.edu) or voicemail (747-6845) or daytime math dept. fax (747-6502) at the earliest opportunity, especially if the absence might be “excused” or if you have a situation which may affect a test or multiple class meetings.
-Give me a written note or email by the 15th day of the semester (Sept.
-11) if you will have absence for religious holy days (which are excused, of course).
 As the UTEP Catalog says, “When in the judgment of the instructor, a student has been absent to such a degree as to impair his or her status relative to credit for the course, the instructor may drop the student from the class with a grade of “W” before the course drop deadline [Oct.
-27] and with a grade of “F” after the course drop deadline.”
-To be specific, more than 2 unexcused absences will result in an instructor-initiated drop or course grade reduction.
-On a positive note, a strong record of attendance will be taken into account if your final average is a few tenths of a point shy of a letter grade cutoff.
+30] and with a grade of “F” after the course drop deadline.”
+To be specific, having 3 or more unexcused absences may result in an instructor-initiated drop.

-For Group Work: Within a group, members are allowed to divide up subsets of the project for which individuals will take the initial responsibility for coordinating efforts, but it is assumed that by the time a group turns in a writeup that all members have read and understand all parts of what is being turned in.
+For Group Work: Within a group, members are allowed to divide up subsets of the project for which individuals will take the initial responsibility for coordinating efforts, but it is assumed that by the time a group turns in a writeup that all members have read, discussed, and understand all parts of what is being turned in.
 Group members may even discuss general ideas and strategies with members of other groups, but NOT share parts of actual written work.
 At a minimum, to be safe, put away all written notes and writing materials and recording devices before having any intergroup conversations.
-And if you still see a “gray area”, play it safe and ask the instructor!
+And if you still see a “gray area,” play it safe and ask the instructor!